ChrisDud0257/SSL/README.md

 If you use PyTorch version, the GPU memory cost will surpass 48G.**

 ## SSL for GAN-based SR.
+We integrate all GAN-based SR methods into the BasicSR framework.
  - Please following the training and testing steps [here](GAN-Based-SR/README.md).